Tzgold/Full-Overlay/README.md

 **AI, right where you work.**

 Overlay is a powerful Chrome extension that brings your favorite AI tools (ChatGPT, Claude, Gemini, DeepSeek, and more) directly into your workflow with a single keystroke.
-No more tab switching—just seamless intelligence.
+No more tab switching just seamless intelligence.

 ![Overlay Logo](chrome-extension/icons/icon128.png)